- What do you know about maps?

 - Me: Huh?

 We proceeded to reread Me On the Map.
-We read it for the first time during our summer vacation and Anna was lukewarm about it.
+We read it for the first time during our summer vacation and Smarty was lukewarm about it.
 She was still lukewarm about it now – I can sense that she can connect to a map of the room and of the house, but not to bigger maps, since her young mind just cannot abstract things very well yet.
 Heck, I have seen enough adults who have no idea as to how to read a map, and it might just happen that with GPS devices it will become another antiquated skill.
 Here is a link that much older kids might find interesting – How Maps Are Used.

 I have no intention to spend forever on maps, but we will be referring to them often as we “travel” around our Planet Earth.
 I have a rough plan for my geography track, but I don’t want to publish it, because I don’t want to put a pressure on myself to deliver on it.
 I will share our journey with you as we travel around, and I will be linking to Geography Exchange at Children Grow Children Explore Children Learn.